 How Long Does a Vape Coil Last?

-This is a vital question for vapers, so they know when to stock up on vape coils again.
-Coil expectancy can vary between a week and 3 weeks with frequent use.
-The answer differs depending on how much you vape and the quality of the vape coil.
 A DTL vaper will need to change their vape coils more often because of the richness and viscosity of high VG e-liquids they need to pair with the device.
 Vaped at a higher temperature, these will diminish faster and impact the coil's longevity.

 In contrast, an MTL coil will last longer because the e-liquids are thinner and vaped at a cooler temperature.
 Experienced vapers will tell you it’s obvious when the coil is losing life - because it will begin to taste burnt and lose that rich e-liquid flavour available when you started.

-How to Change Your Coil
+How to Choose a Coil for Vaping

 High Resistance Coil Advantages (MTL)